 This small visitor center is located in the coastal mainland town of Santa Barbara.
 It has information not only on the Channel Islands National Park, but the Maritime Sanctuary and the Santa Barbara Maritime Museum.

-There are numerous activities on the islands, but visitors are reminded that there are no services.
-If choosing to participate, come well organized, trained and equipped for your activity, as you alone will be responsible for your success.
+There are numerous activities on the islands, but visitors should be reminded that there are no services.
+If choosing to participate, come well organized, trained, and equipped for your activity, as you alone will be responsible for your success.

 There are several miles of trails and dirt roads on the islands, making them great hiking paths.
 Each island is different, however, so here are links to the hiking opportunities on each.
 They include maps and descriptions: